mercysunday970/AirBnB_clone/README.md

 * all - show all objects, of one type or all types
 * quit/EOF - quit the console
 * help - see descriptions of commands
 To start, navigate to the project folder and enter ./console.py in the shell.
+Wish you the Best.

 #### Create
 ```create <class name>``` Ex: ```create BaseModel```